Weekly Trend Report: S&P 500 (SPX)

 Bottom Line

-The S&P 500 performed in line with its current short-term regime.
-The S&P 500 is currently in a ‘Very High Reward’ regime across both short- and long-term timeframes, signaling an exceptionally favorable outlook for the time being.
-The short-term uptrend is driven by a broad base, and thus, the risk of a sustainable trend reversal should remain outright low.
-Pullbacks based on negative news flow should be limited in price and time, as they are simply the result of sentiment-driven reactions rather than fundamental weaknesses.
-Looking at the long-term regime, the trend condition remains equally strong, supporting the outright positive outlook for the time being.
+The S&P 500 remains in a ‘Very High Reward’ regime across both short- and long-term timeframes, indicating a favorable outlook.
+Last week, the short-term uptrend was driven by a broad base, with some concerns about momentum.
+This week, momentum indicators have improved, reinforcing the strength of the uptrend and reducing the risk of a sustainable trend reversal.
+Pullbacks are expected to be limited in price and time, driven by sentiment rather than fundamental weaknesses.
+The long-term trend condition remains robust, supporting the positive outlook for the S&P 500.

 With your Basic Plan, you receive free access to one market per week.
 We invite you to explore all our indicators and reports for this selected market.
 Upgrade anytime to unlock full access to all markets and premium services.